Wintellect/MSLearn/Introduction to Git/includes/09-resolve-merge-conflicts.md

 		winmerge
 		xxdiff

 Some of the tools listed above only work in a windowed environment.
-If run in a terminal-only session, they will fail.
+If run in a terminal-only session, they fail.
 ```

-Naturally, if you run this command on your own computer you are likely to get
-a different list.
+Naturally, if you run this command on your own computer you are likely to get a different list.

 ## Summary

-In this unit you learned how to deal with merge conflicts, using the
-`--continue` and `--abort` options with `git merge`, and either a text editor
-or a merge tool.
-You can also use those options with `git rebase`, and
-because `git pull` is a combination of `fetch` and `merge`, you can resolve
-conflicts the same way.
-You can use `git pull --rebase` to rebase instead of
-merging after the fetch; it's particularly useful for keeping a branch up to
-date if you want to continue working on it after your colleagues have pushed
-changes to `master`.
+In this unit you learned how to deal with merge conflicts, using the `--continue` and `--abort` options with `git merge`, and either a text editor or a merge tool.
+You can also use those options with `git rebase`, and because `git pull` is a combination of `fetch` and `merge`, you can resolve conflicts the same way.
+You can use `git pull --rebase` to rebase instead of merging after the fetch; it's particularly useful for keeping a branch up to date if you want to continue working on it after your colleagues have pushed changes to `master`.

-In the next unit, you will learn how to use git to deploy a website using a
-hook script, and how to use branches and tags to manage software releases.
+In the next unit, you will learn how to use git to deploy a website using a hook script, and how to use branches and tags to manage software releases.